The archaic anti-suffrage slogans we hope to never see again

 But what was the message of the ANTI-suffrage movement?
 When the status quo was threatened, to which arguments did its chauvinist defenders resort?
 Well some pretty darn absurd ones, it turns out.

 Below are a few genuine examples of anti-suffrage posters, postcards, and slogans.
-Depressing though their intent undoubtedly is, with the welcome perspective of history we can afford to laugh at their ridiculous attempts to suspend political evolution - while breathing a sigh at relief at their failure.
+Depressing though their intent undoubtedly is, with the welcome perspective of history we can afford to laugh at their ridiculous attempts to suspend political evolution - while breathing a sigh of relief at their failure.

 - Because obviously only ugly women wanted the vote.